skillrepos/rag/labs.md

 llm = Ollama(model="llama3",temperature=0.0)
 ```

-6. Define the mechanism we'll use for the agent and tool to retrieve data.
-Then define the tool itself.
+7. Now, define the mechanism to use for the agent and retrieving data. ("qa" = question and answer)
 ```
 qa = RetrievalQA.from_chain_type(
     llm=llm,